sandstone-mc/sandstone-documentation/docs/features/variables.md

 ### Global variables

-Global variables are not declared inside any mcfunction.
+Global variables are not declared inside any MCFunction.
 They will be initialized during the datapack loading.
 If an initial value has been given, each time the datapack is loaded, the variable will be set to this initial value.

 ```ts
 // The number of entities will be set to 0 when the datapack loads